Zelle97/timeline/readme.md

 A vanilla JavaScript horizontal / vertical timeline.

-Fork of the[original Project](https://github.com/squarechip/timeline)to enable ES6 compatibility and usability in Vue.js
+Fork of the [original Project](https://github.com/squarechip/timeline) to enable ES6 compatibility and usability in Vue.js